-Section 2.(b) The Director of the Budget is empowered, when the Director of the Budget determines it is in the best interest of the State and the University to do so, and if the cost of a particular capital facility is less than the amount allocated for it, to use the excess funds to meet increased cost of other capital facilities itemized in this section the excess funds to meet increased cost of other capital facilities itemized in this section and located at the same institution.
-The Director of the Budget shall report to the Joint forth above may be changed from time to time as the General Assembly may decide.
+Section 2.(b) The Director of the Budget is empowered, when the Director of the Budget determines it is in the best interest of the State and the University to do so, and if the cost of a particular capital facility is less than the amount allocated for it, to use the excess funds to meet increased cost of other capital facilities itemized in this section and located at the same institution.
+The Director of the Budget shall report to the Joint Legislative Commission on Governmental Operations on changes made under this subsection.
+In addition, any capital facility and the amount of the allocation for it set forth above may be changed from time to time as the General Assembly may decide.
 The provisions of G.S.
 116-11(9) with respect to appropriations to the Board of Governors of The University of North Carolina shall not apply to proceeds of university improvement general obligation bonds and notes issued pursuant to Article 2 of Chapter 116D of the General Statutes, as enacted by this act.